sogno-platform/dpsim/docs/hugo/content/en/docs/Concepts/Models/switches.md

 it should be long enough that the ramp covers several time steps and short enough to stay insignificant on the timescale being studied.

-The cost is that the system matrix changes on every step of the transition rather than once, so each of those steps requires a refactorisation.
+The cost is that the system matrix changes at every step of the transition rather than once, so each of those steps requires a refactorisation.
 Both non-ideal modes therefore report `supportsPrecomputedSystemMatrices() == false` and take the variable-component path through the solver, while `Ideal` keeps the cheap precomputed two-state path.

-On closing, DP ZCS suppresses unrealistic transients, also based on companion models history terms.
-This also suppresses physically real closing inrush, so we still have only an approximation.
-EMT closing inrush is real, not an artifact.
+On closing, DP ZCS suppresses unrealistic transients that are also related to companion-model history terms.
+This can also suppress physically real closing inrush, so the result is still only an approximation.
+EMT closing inrush is real, not an artefact.

 ## Choosing a mode